Dispute Resolution at a Fraction of the Cost of Litigation

 – Rita Mae Brown

-If you are involved in a dispute over money, property, or a family issue such as dissolution of marriage (divorce) or a parenting plan for your children after separation or divorce, instead of independently seeking attorneys, both sides can make the self determined decision to attend mediation to work our their differences and move on quickly and at minimal cost.
-Although a mediator can not advise you on the law or your rights, he or she can assist you in working through the problem, and coming out with an agreement based on what both sides agree is reasonable.
-Regardless of how emotional either side is, it is simply a cost effective approach to take matters into your own hands, and settling a dispute quickly, and with minimal cost.
+If you are involved in a dispute over money, property, or a family issue such as dissolution of marriage (divorce) or a parenting plan for your children after separation or divorce, instead of independently seeking attorneys, both sides can make the self-determined decision to attend mediation to work our their differences and move on quickly with minimal cost.
+Although a mediator can not advise you on the law or your rights, he or she can assist you in working through the problem, and coming out with a solution based on what both sides agree is reasonable.
+Regardless of how emotional either side is, it is simply a cost-effective approach to take matters into your own hands, and settle a dispute quickly, and with minimal cost.

 Discuss mediation with your attorney, or contact me regarding your case.

 Schedule your mediation conference online at one of our Florida locations, telephonically, or at a location everyone agrees on.

 Work with the mediator and all parties involved in the dispute to settle the issues without Court intervention.

 Save potentially hundreds or thousands of Dollars in legal fees, and months of time arguing in Court.